 Are you looking to improve your living-room design using shelves?
-Or are you aiming for ideas that use contemporary shelving?
-We present you with great shelving ideas that suit your needs.
-They will show you how to cleverly take your home organization to the next level while instilling a comfy look in your living room.
+Or are you aiming for contemporary living room shelving ideas?
+Maybe you want something more unique.
+Something more creative.
+Something that’s never been done before.
+Or maybe you want something straightforward and traditional.
+Something that will simply give you the comfortable organization you desire.
+We present you with great shelving ideas that will suit your needs.
+They will show you how to cleverly declutter your living room while instilling a comfy look in it.

 This shelving idea basically helps you create a chimney look.
 It allows you to cleverly design a wood-burning “fireplace” sitting in a sleek, gray platform that is flanked by two shelving units on either side.
 It sits in the alcove while the shelves are protruding.
 This shelving idea will definitely add some character to your living room.

 This idea of shelving does not intrude into your living room, which is typically cutting into the wall, leaving a lovely and neat solution.
 Recessed shelves can either be blended into the wall or made into a distinct feature.
 Usually, it is manufactured to have an unusual shape.
 Make sure it is painted a contrasting color, so it stands out as a practical and striking feature.